ahmetkotan/kubesync/README.md

 # Kubesync
-Kubesync synchronization tool between kubernetes pods and your host.
+Kubesync synchronization tool between kubernetes pods or pods and your host.

 ## Install
 ### From Pypi